joshlgrossman/lil-libs/stream.js/examples.md

 `Stream#throttle(ms: number): Stream`

 Throttles the event stream.
-The stream will only pass the throttle a maximum of once time per `ms` milliseconds.
+The stream will only pass the throttle a maximum of one time per `ms` milliseconds.

 `Stream#catch(func: Error => any): Stream`